bennychiks/bennychiks/README.md

 - 👋 Hi, I’m @bennychiks
-- 👀 I’m interested in Web Development
+- 👀 Web Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 JavaScript Programmer
+- HTML & CSS Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Projects
-- 📫 How to reach me ...
+- 📫 How to reach me: +234 705 323 4191 | ireknchikpa22@gmail.com

 <!---
 bennychiks/bennychiks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.